eventide-project/pg-stats/README.md

 ### Fun With SQL

-The scripts execute SQL queries via the `psql` utility installed with PostgreSQL.
+The bash scripts execute SQL queries via the `psql` utility which is installed with PostgreSQL.

 The SQL scripts can be examined from the `queries` directory: [https://github.com/eventide-project/pg-stats/tree/master/queries](https://github.com/eventide-project/pg-stats/tree/master/queries)